KosinskiLab/AlphaPulldown/manuals/example_1.md

 **Feature 2**

 We have also provided a singularity image called ```alpha-analysis.sif```to generate a CSV table with structural properties and scores.
-Firstly, download the singularity image from [here](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis.sif).
+Firstly, download the singularity image:
+If your results are from AlphaPulldown prior version 1.0.0: [alpha-analysis_jax_0.3.sif](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis_jax_0.3.sif).
+If your results are from AlphaPulldown with version >=1.0.0: [alpha-analysis_jax_0.4.sif](https://www.embl-hamburg.de/AlphaPulldown/downloads/alpha-analysis_jax_0.4.sif).
 Chrome user may not be able to download it after clicking the link.
 If so, please right click and select "Save link as".

 Then execute the singularity image (i.e. the sif file) by: